Brandon-Rod/Faces/README.md

 ## Struggles
 - Updating the buttons' background color when tapping a new button in the FacesGridVc was difficult.
-- Handling empty stae views in both tabs was difficuly.
+- Handling empty stae views in both tabs was difficult.
 I didn't know how to remove the empty state view when a item was added to the table.